Eloy Room: Columbus Crew

 On 5 July 2019, Room signed with Major League Soccer club Columbus Crew on a free transfer, replacing Zack Steffen who had left the club for Manchester City.
 He made his debut for the club on 20 July in a 2–1 victory against the Montreal Impact.
 Room completed his first season with twelve appearances for the Crew, earning one clean sheet.

 During the 2020 regular season, Room missed a total of six games due to injury.
 In the seventeen games he did appear in, he recorded seven clean sheets and a 0.88 goals against average.
 Room won the MLS Save of the Year for his double save in the Crew's match against Orlando City SC on 4 November, the first Crew player to win the award.

 In the 2020 MLS Cup Playoffs, Room tested positive for COVID-19 and missed two games.
 However, the Crew would end up winning both games for which he was out.
 He was cleared to play in the MLS Cup final and was given the start.
 The Crew would go on to win, giving them their first piece of silverware since the 2009 Supporters' Shield.
 Room ended the 2020 season with 8 total clean sheets in 19 total appearances.

-On 3 December 2021, it was announced that the Crew had re-signed Room to a two year contract extension through the 2023 MLS season with a club option for 2024.
+On 3 December 2021, it was announced that the Crew had re-signed Room to a two-year contract extension through the 2023 MLS season with a club option for 2024.
 Crew president and general manager Tim Bezbatchenko stated that "Eloy has not only performed on the field, but he has also bought into the values of the Crew to become a veteran voice and leader in the locker room."

+On 17 July 2023, Room and Columbus mutually agreed to terminate his contract at the club.

+Return to Vitesse

+On 18 July 2023, Room returned to Vitesse on a two-year contract.
+On 7 August 2024, Room's contract with Vitesse was terminated by mutual consent amidst the club's financial problems.
+The club thanked him for this agreement to help the club with salary management.

+Cercle Brugge

+In October 2024, Room joined Belgian Pro League club Cercle Brugge on a contract until the end of the season with an option for a further year.

 International career

 Room is eligible to represent Curaçao through his father.
 He made his senior debut in a 1–0 win against Trinidad and Tobago on 6 June 2015.
 He was named man of the match.

+In June 2017, Room was confirmed as part of the Curaçao squad for the 2017 CONCACAF Gold Cup.
+He also represented the country at the 2019 edition.
+In June 2023, Room was named to the 24-man squad for the 2023 CONCACAF Gold Cup qualification tournament.

+He kept a clean sheet against Jamaica to secure his side's place in the next World Cup.